ben-forster/guilded-testflight-watcher/README.md

 Very basic Node.js script that sends webhook data when a testflight link is available.

-This script refreshes the invites every 30 seconds and doesn't require a discord bot account.
+This script refreshes the invites every 30 seconds and doesn't require a Guilded bot account.

 This repo is not maintained and the script itself was written in under one hour, feel free to enhance it on your own.